joelparkerhenderson/wordbooks/software-companies-products-services.md

 * [Heroku toolbelt](TODO): Heroku command-line utilties.
 * [Heroku](https://heroku.com)
 * [hg](TODO): nickname for Mercurial version control system.
+* [Hierarchical topology](TODO): there is a single source for the data and it needs to be distributed to multiple locations around the world.
 * [hipchat](TODO)
 * [hockey](TODO)
 * [Homebrew Cask](TODO): extends Homebrew to install OS X applications and large binaries.